robert-prochowicz/tents_puzzle_python/README.md

 examples.py - this file contains examples of puzzles: easy and pretty difficult.
 It also contains snapshots - half-solved puzzles which I struggled with until I found a working solving scenario.
 Just pick an example and use it's name in basenyPyCharm5.py file.

 basenyPyCharm5.py - actual solver .
 Run the program and select the option from menu.
 Choose a scenario you want to apply.
 Statistics will show if you are making any progress.
 Try different scenarios in loops until you solve the puzzle.

+In my program House means Tent, Tank means Tree.
+Just so you know.